HR & Payroll Software from TankhaPay

 Let’s discuss what HCM is and why it’s important.

-Human Capital Management (HCM) is a system that transforms the traditional administrative functions of HR, such as recruiting, training, payroll, compensation, and performance management, into opportunities to drive engagement, productivity, and business value.
+The full form of HCM is Human Capital Management.
+HCM is a system that transforms the traditional administrative functions of HR, such as recruiting, training, payroll, compensation, and performance management, into opportunities to drive engagement, productivity, and business value.
 HCM views the workforce as a core business asset that, just like any other asset, can be maximised through strategic investment and management.

 The components of HCM are as follows: